COLAB2/midca/docs/index.md

 7) Questions and comments are welcome, please email wsri-midca-help@wright.edu

 See [First Annual MIDCA Workshop](First-Annual-MIDCA-Workshop) for news regarding our most recent MIDCA workshop!
+## Are you using MIDCA?
+ We'd love to hear about it!
+Shoot us an email at wsri-midca-help@wright.edu